Sooriya Nagaram

 Sooriya Nagaram (Tamil:சூரிய நகரம்; English: Sun City) is a 2012 Indian Tamil film written and directed by M. Sellamuthu and produced by X. B. Rajan.
 The film stars Rahul Ravindran, Meera Nandan, R. V. Udayakumar, and Ganja Karuppu.
-This was the debut movie of music director Ron Ethan Yohann (credited as Fen Viallee).
-The film released on 30 March 2012; however, it received negative reviews upon release and did not fare well both critically and commercially.
+This was the debut film of music director Ron Ethan Yohann (credited as Fen Viallee).
+The film was released on 30 March 2012 to received negative reviews and did not fare well both critically and commercially.

 Plot

 A caste-obsessed society causes the death of a young women and her lover at the hands of her own brother.